kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

     tolerance: 0.5                                    # Allowed tolerance
     time: 10                                          # Allowed time outside tolerance
   target:
-    enable: true                                      # Enable at target monitoring (needs to be enabled if using motor record)
+    enable: true                                      # Enable at target monitoring (needs to be enabled and configured if using motor record)
     tolerance: 0.5                                    # Allowed tolerance
     time: 10                                          # Filter time inside tolerance to be at target
   velocity: